juvi-coder/Diabetes_Early_Prediction/README.md

-# Diabetes_Early_Prediction
-Early Detection of Diabetes Using  Machine Learning
+## Early Detection of Diabetes Using  Machine Learning